openhab/org.openhab.binding.zwave/doc/mcohome/mh6hp_2_0.md

 ### Parameter 255: Factory reset

 Factory reset
-0x55 (85) Restore the factory setting(write only)This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gt0x55 (85) Restore the factory setting(write only)</p&gt <p&gt<br /&gt<br /&gt</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 85 may be set.

 The manufacturer defined default value is ```0```.